jeremt/jeremt.github.com/pages/cv.md

 [Kontest](http://kontestapp.com/) is an automated platform which creates online contests connected to Facebook, web and mobile based systems.
 No only multichannel, Kontest is also a readymade service enabling customers to manage theirs events, by helping them to create a game online within a few minutes.

 My responsability in the company was to realize the second version of the platform as a web-developer.
-I also work in R&D on futures Kontest products.
+I also work in R&D on future Kontest products.

 Education
 ---------